Trafficking in LSD

 The standard jury instructions for trafficking in LSD are found in Chapter 25.13(e).
 The standard jury instructions for trafficking in LSD were adopted in 2016 [191 So.
 3d 291] and amended in 2017.

 These instructions are written in a way to explain the crime of trafficking LSD to a jury.
 Reading the jury instructions are an easy way for anyone to understand the elements of the offense and the definitions of the words included in the statute.

-The standard jury instructions explain that certain drugs and chemical substances are by law known as “controlled substances.”
+The standard jury instructions explain that certain drugs and chemical substances are “controlled substances.”
 Florida law provides that Lysergic Acid Diethylamide (LSD) or any mixture containing LSD is a controlled substance.

 Elements of Trafficking in LSD

 To prove the crime of Trafficking in LSD, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt: